FaultyRAM/rfcs/text/0000-crate-item-stability.md

   attribute.
 A `#[deprecated]` item is unstable, and expected to be removed in a future version of the crate to which the item belongs.

-It is an error for an item to be marked with more than one stability attribute.

-`#[unstable]` and `#[stable]` each have the following fields, all of which are optional:
+Each of the stability attributes has the following fields:

 * `since` is a semver-compliant version number, representing the version of the crate at the time the item was marked with the given attribute.
+This field is required, but for now if the item is marked with exactly one stability attribute, the compiler shall instead emit a warning if this field is absent; a future RFC shall promote this to a hard error.
+It is an error for two or more of an item's stability attributes to have identical values for this field.
 * `note` is a human-readable string briefly summarizing why the item is marked with the given attribute.
-Even though it is currently optional, authors are strongly encouraged to use it.
+This field is optional, but authors are strongly encouraged to use it.
 For now, it shall be interpreted as plain unformatted text so that `rustdoc` can include it without breaking any formatting.

 ## Item Stability Rules
 [item-stability-rules]: #item-stability-rules

-An item is *stable* if either of the following is true:

-* It belongs to an unstable crate and is marked with `#[stable]`.
-* It belongs to a stable crate and is not marked with any stability attribute, other than `#[stable]`.

-Otherwise, it is *unstable*.
+The stability of an item is determined by following the steps below:

+1. If the item is marked with one or more stability attributes, sort the stability attributes from earliest version to latest version.
+If the latest stability attribute is a `#[stable]` attribute, the item is stable.
+If the latest stability attribute is any other stability attribute, the item is unstable.
+If the item is not marked with any stability attributes, proceed to the next step.
+2. If the item belongs to a stable crate, it is stable.
+Otherwise, the item is unstable.

 In the event that an unstable item is used, the compiler shall obey the following rules: